Due to its durability and fire-resistant properties, asbestos was widely used in Canadian construction for much of the 20th century.

 Qualifications and Training

-To become a certified asbestos surveyor in Canada, professionals must complete accredited training programs that cover asbestos identification, sampling techniques, and health risks.
+To become a certified asbestos surveyor in Canada, professionals must:

-They are also trained in risk assessment to determine the appropriate action for managing ACMs.
+- Undergo risk assessment training to determine the appropriate actions for managing Asbestos-Containing Materials (ACMs).

 Additionally, professional surveyors can provide legally compliant reports for regulatory approval in property sales, renovations, or demolition projects.